 Fall detection is an important feature of any medical alert system.
-If you can't press your help button after a fall or during a medical emergency, automatic fall detection ensures that help is still on the way.
+If you can't press your help button after a fall or during a medical emergency, automatic fall detection ensures that help still arrives.

-Fall detection works the same way as airbag deployment in a car.
-Through a combination of accelerometers, sensors, and algorithms, an equipped help button senses when you fall down.
-It’s also the same accelerometer technology that allows your smartphone to adjust the picture accordingly when you rotate the screen.
+Through a combination of accelerometers, sensors, and algorithms, a fall detection device senses when a person falls down.
+In many cases, fall detection utilizes the same accelerometer technology that allows your smartphone to adjust the screen when you rotate the phone.

 Hours of research

 To choose the best fall detection devices, we tested two dozen devices from a variety of companies and evaluated them on the following criteria:

 Fall detection accuracy: For each fall detection device, we ran a series of 20 simulated falls for each device and checked for accurate reporting.

 Response time: The most accurate fall detection is worthless if a monitoring center can’t quickly answer the resulting call.
 This is why we timed how long it took each device to connect us to help.

 Pricing: Fall detection typically costs an extra $10 per month, so we looked for providers that charge no more.
 Several charge less or even include fall detection in their basic subscription packages.

 All-in-one device: Some companies build fall detection into their help button, while others require a separate button specifically for fall detection.
 Neither of these solutions is necessarily better than the other, but you’ll have to decide if you want the extra devices.

 No long-term contract: I take a stand against long-term contracts, and we recommend checking the terms and conditions for canceling your service before signing up for any service.
 The providers listed here don’t require lengthy agreements that have cancellation fees.